 Root words are extremely important to know about when studying a language because they can help you to understand many words at one time, and think critically about what these words truly mean.
 If you’re learning a new language and know some Greek or Latin root words, you may be able to figure out (guess the context) the meaning of the word, even if you’ve never seen it before, because you can identify its root.

-This week, we're focusing on the root word se which means "apart".
-Below we've listed some words that share this root word, along with definitions from Merriam-Webster, and examples to help you along your way.
+This week, we’re focusing on the root word se which means “apart”.
+Below we’ve listed some words that share this root word, along with definitions from Merriam-Webster, as well as examples to help you along your way.

 Security: (n) freedom from danger, freedom from fear or anxiety

 - In order to keep the jewels safe, they were stored under heavy security.

 - The security guard stood outside the museum all day to make sure everyone was safe.